Not yet determined

 For a sample of the enterprises in the population, the statistics are based on Trading Statements (NO) and a supplementary questionnaire.
 The Trading Statements are either attached to the questionnaires or submitted electronically via the Norwegian Internal Revenue Service.
 Enterprises with more than one local KAU outside the sample are asked to report turnover and number of employees through the structural survey of Statistics Norway.

-Information, like the accounts, turnover and number of employees, about the enterprises with only one local KAU outside the sample is obtained from the Register of Annual Company Reports in Brønnøysund, the VAT Register and/or the Register of Employees and Employers (the AA Register).
+Information, like the accounts, turnover and number of employees, about the enterprises with only one local KAU outside the sample is obtained from the Register of Annual Company Reports in Brønnøysund, the VAT Register and A-ordningen (A-ordningen -from 2015, earlier from the Register of Employees and Employers, the AA Register).
 The remaining enterprises with only one local KAU are asked to report turnover through the structural survey of Statistics Norway.

 The Central Register of Establishments and Enterprises is used to obtain necessary information about the population.
 The VAT Register, the Central Coordinating Register for Legal Entities, information from trade organizations and direct input from the enterprises are used to update the Central Register of Establishments and Enterprises.